Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: None
 Range: Short (or Medium, see Effect)
 Targets: 1 enemy
-Cost: 8 HP  (Optional +4 HP, see Effect)
+Cost: 8 HP
 Damage: x2
 Effect: This Spell targets the opponent's Physical Defense rather than Mental Defense.
 If you increase the cost by 4 HP, you may use this Ability at Medium Range.
-Description: A powerful and unusual short-ranged Spell, which can be used from a greater distance at greater cost.
-This could be channeling blood magic, diverting energy to weapons for a powerful strike, charging a weapon with spiritual power, or something similar.
+Description: A powerful and unusual short-ranged Spell that can be used from a greater distance at greater cost.
+This could be channeling blood magic, diverting shield energy to weapons for a powerful strike, enhancing a physical projectile with spiritual power, or something similar.

 #### Carry
 Attack